developerburakgul/RemindersApp/README.md

 ### Overview

-- This project is a simple four-paged Reminders App similar to Apple's native Reminder app.
+- Simple four-paged Reminders App similar to Apple's native Reminder app.
-- This project was made with Swift and UIKit.
+- Made with Swift and UIKit.
-- This project is written according to the MVVM architecture.
+- Written according to the MVVM architecture.
-- In this project, closure is preferred as DataBinding.
+- Closure is preferred as DataBinding.
-- In this project, SnapKit is used to programmatically create a user interface without Storyboard or xib files
+- SnapKit is used to programmatically create a user interface without Storyboard or xib files
 - Data is stored locally using UserDefaults, and the Reminder items are managed using Codable.
 - There are 4 screens in the project:
   - 1- List Screen